-In cases where the method validation process is considered to have included the influence effects of all relevant parameters then a fit-for-purpose estimate of the $u_c(y)$ for an individual result (y) can usually be obtained by quadratic combination of the Intermediate Precision (s_w) value and the bias uncertainty estimate.
+In cases where the quantitative Confirmation Procedure method validation process is considered to have included the influence effects of all relevant parameters then a Fit-for-Purpose estimate of the $u_c(y)$ for an individual result (y) can usually be obtained by quadratic combination of the Intermediate Precision $(s_w)$ value and the bias uncertainty estimate.

-Combined uncertainty $u_c = \sqrt{{s_w}^2 + RMS{bias}}^2$ Expanded uncertainty $U{95\%} = k \times u{c(k=2)}^$
+Combined uncertainty $u_c = \sqrt{{s_w}^2 + RMS{bias}}^2$ Expanded uncertainty $U{95\%}=k\cdot u_c$ , where $k$ =2

-^{} WADA has determined that use of a coverage factor of k=2 (for a two-tailed distribution) establishing the expanded uncertainty U associated with a result (y) at an approximate coverage level of 95 % is appropriate for anti-doping purposes.
+\ WADA has determined that use of a coverage factor of k=2 (for a two-tailed distribution) establishing the expanded uncertainty U associated with a result (y) at an approximate coverage level of 95 % is appropriate for anti-doping purposes.

-If the procedure is to be applied over a wide concentration range, which is typically not the case for the purposes of anti-doping Testing, uncertainty of results obtained using the method should be determined at three concentration levels (low, medium and high).
-For wide concentration ranges it is not unusual to find that the relative uncertainties for individual results decrease as the concentration of the analyte in the sample increases; however, for assessing a doping offence it is sufficient to concentrate on the uncertainty associated with the performance of the method at the Threshold concentration.
+If the procedure is to be applied over a wide concentration range, which is typically not the case for the purposes of anti-doping Analytical Testing, uncertainty of results obtained using the quantitative Confirmation Procedure should be determined at three (3) concentration levels (low, medium and high).
+For wide concentration ranges it is not unusual to find that the relative uncertainties for individual results decrease as the concentration of the Analyte in the sample increases; however, it is sufficient to focus on the uncertainty associated with the performance of the quantitative Confirmation Procedure at the Threshold concentration to determine an AAF for a Threshold Substance.

-Having established the expanded uncertainty U associated with results obtained using their method, a Laboratory shall regularly (i.e. with every analysis of a Threshold Substance) run a control sample at a concentration at or near the Threshold concentration (preferably containing the analyte of interest at or near the T value, if available) and record the values obtained, preferably on a control chart10 with acceptance limits based on the validation data, to ensure the validity of the values obtained and to follow trends.
+Having established the expanded uncertainty U associated with results obtained using their quantitative Confirmation Procedure, a Laboratory shall regularly (i.e. with every analysis of a Threshold Substance) run a QC sample at a concentration at or near the Threshold concentration (preferably containing the Analyte of interest at or near the T value, if available) and record the values obtained, preferably on a control chart with acceptance limits based on the validation data, to ensure the validity of the values obtained and to follow trends.

-A worked example taken from an environmental testing application has been published [9] illustrating how the combination of intra-Laboratory validation, quality control data and a bias estimate obtained from regular participation in a \overline{EQAS} can be used to obtain an estimate of the \underline{MU} associated with results at defined concentrations.
+A worked example taken from an environmental testing application has been published [16] illustrating how the combination of intra-laboratory validation, quality control data and a bias estimate obtained from regular participation in a $\underline{EQAS}$ can be used to obtain an estimate of the $\underline{MU}$ associated with results at defined concentrations.